mesosphere/dcos-commons/frameworks/template/README.md

   - View endpoints for an endpoint type: `https://yourcluster.com/service/_PKGNAME_/v1/endpoints/<endpoint>`

 Returned endpoints will include the following:
-- `.mesos` hostnames for each instance which will follow them if they're moved within the DC/OS cluster.
+- `.mesos` hostnames for each instance that will follow them if they're moved within the DC/OS cluster.
 - A HA-enabled VIP hostname for accessing any of the instances (optional).
 - A direct IP address for accesssing the service if `.mesos` hostnames are not resolvable.

 In general, the `.mesos` endpoints will only work from within the same DC/OS cluster.
-From outside the cluster you may either use the direct IPs, or set up a proxy service which acts as a frontend to your _SERVICENAME_ instance.
-For development and testing purposes, you may use [DC/OS Tunnel](https://docs.mesosphere.com/latest/administration/access-node/tunnel/) to access services from outside the cluster, but this option is not suitable for production use.
+From outside the cluster you can either use the direct IPs or set up a proxy service that acts as a frontend to your _SERVICENAME_ instance.
+For development and testing purposes, you can use [DC/OS Tunnel](https://docs.mesosphere.com/latest/administration/access-node/tunnel/) to access services from outside the cluster, but this option is not suitable for production use.

 ## Connecting clients to endpoints